• Home

 Ricardo Zarate signing his book

-Most Americans were unaware during that time that two groups, The Shining Path, and Tupac Amaru, were going around blowing up houses and buildings with innocent people inside.
-Despite the fact that there were few tourists in those days, my parents and twin brothers traveled there in 1978 to visit Machu Picchu.
-Had I known how dangerous it was, I would have been more worried.
+Most Americans were unaware during that time that two groups, The Shining Path, and Tupac Amaru, were blowing up houses and buildings with innocent people inside.
 Peru has changed for the better over the years and tourism is now its most rapidly growing industry.
 It also boasts 2 of the top restaurants in the world.
 (Central in Lima, Astrid y Gaston, Lima)

 All of Zarate’s siblings have become successful despite the obstacles they faced.
 Their mantra was, “Poor doesn’t have to be dirty.”
 Zarate says, “Peruvians do not like handouts.
 They prefer exchanges.”
 As a teen, he sold food on the streets, in popups and worked as a caterer.
 His family members helped him travel to London where he worked in restaurants for 13 years.
 His first job there was at Benihana where he started as a dishwasher and worked his way up to Hibachi chef.